mbari-org/deepsea-ai/README.md

 * [`deepsea-ai split --help` - Split your training data.
 This is required before the train command.](docs/data.md)
 * [`deepsea-ai monitor --help` - Monitor processing.
 Use this after the ecsprocess train command.](docs/commands/monitor.md)
 * `deepsea-ai -h` - Print help message and exit.

+## Setting up an Elastic Container Service (ECS) cluster

+To process videos in bulk, you can setup an ECS cluster to process videos in parallel.
+See the [ECS setup documentation](docs/ecsdeploy.md) for more details.

+---
 Source code is available at [github.com/mbari-org/deepsea-ai](https://github.com/mbari-org/deepsea-ai/).

 For more details, see the [official documentation](http://docs.mbari.org/deepsea-ai/install).